BrendelGroup/code4Rice3K/INSTALL.md

 Specifically, Ubuntu and Red Hat Enterprise linux systems.
 That being said, there are other softwares and tools that need to be installed on your machine (if they are not already installed) as they are intrinsic to this workflow.
 For convenience, a script is provided under the `bin/` directory to check for any required software.
-You can simply run it with `./xinstallcheckprerequisites`.
+You can simply run it with `./xinstallcheckprerequisites`, and it should tell you if if finds an error.

-If you want to install softwares on your linux machine, then you have two ways.
-You can run the `xinstallCode4Rice3K` script provided under the `bin/` directory, it will install all the necessary softwares.
-Or you can manually install these softwares using the short guide below.
+If you want to install softwares on your linux machine, then you have two ways; You can run the `xinstallCode4Rice3K` script provided under the `bin/` directory, it will install all the necessary softwares, Or you can manually install these softwares using the short guide below.
 For either method, please make sure to keep track of paths of any installed binaries (see below for details).